Earnings beats underwhelm as Wall Street looks for good news

 NEW YORK, Feb 1 (Reuters) - U.S. earnings news has been less impressive this reporting season than in recent quarters, giving some investors another reason to worry after Wall Street's tumultuous start to the year.

+Google parent Alphabet Inc GOOGL.O provided some upbeat news after the bell on Tuesday, with its shares up more than 7% as it reported higher-than-expected fourth-quarter sales.
+At the same time, PayPal Holdings Inc PYPL.O shares sank more than 17% as the online payments company failed to match up to its pace of growth a year earlier.
+Amazon.com Inc AMZN.O and Meta Platforms Inc FB.O are slated to release earnings later this week.

-S&P 500 companies are still beating analysts' earnings expectations for the fourth quarter of 2021, but they are beating by a much lower margin than they had been over the past year when companies were just bouncing back from the depths of the pandemic.
+S&P 500 companies are still beating analysts' earnings expectations for the fourth quarter of 2021, but they are doing so by a much lower margin than over the past year when companies were just bouncing back from the depths of the pandemic.

 Estimated year-over-year profit growth for S&P 500 companies for the fourth quarter has gone up slightly since the start of the reporting period.
 Growth was forecast at 25.6% as of Tuesday versus 22.3% at the start of January, based on Refinitiv data.